ShazFr/ShazFr/README.md

 ### 👨‍💻 About Me

-After 4 years in the game development industry, building International games with Unity and C#, giving talks, and even winning awards, I decided it was time for a change.
+🎮 After 4 years in the game development industry — building international games with Unity and C#, giving talks, and even winning awards — I decided it was time for a change.

-While I loved creating games, the industry didn’t offer the kind of growth, stability, and learning curve I was looking for.
+📉 While I loved creating games, the industry didn’t offer the kind of growth, stability, and learning curve I was looking for.
 That led me to backend development, where I found the perfect blend of structure, creativity, and engineering challenges.

 🛠️ I’ve since transitioned into backend engineering with Golang, building full-stack projects with Gin, Fiber, GORM, MySQL, MongoDB, Redis, and Docker.
 I'm obsessed with clean code, fast APIs, and scalable design.